Custom Adapters

 app.listen(3000);

-The tool_call_secret is set on your product.
-It’s sent with every webhook call so your server can verify the request came from Bedrock.
+The tool_call_secret is set on your template.
+It’s sent with every webhook call by agents created from that template, so your server can verify the request came from Bedrock.

-Set it in the portal (Product Settings > Tool Call Secret) or via the API:
+Set it in the portal (Template Detail > Tool Call Secret) or via the API:

 -H "Authorization: Bearer YOUR_API_KEY" \